scacela/backup_scheduler/README.md

 2. Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file within the `~/.oci` directory, or resource principal authentication.

 3. Customize the `config.ini` file to configure your backup settings.
-Use a `[section]` or multiple to specify unique backup profiles.
+Use a `[section]` or multiple to define unique backup profiles.

 4. Ensure that the required Python packages (`scheduler` and `oci`) are installed by executing the following command: